What is Benign paroxysmal positional vertigo (BPPV)?

 1. Antivertigo medications can be given for symptomatic/temporary relief.

-2. Canalith Repositioning Maneuvers- The maneuvers are helpful as they guide the crystals back to the chamber, where they are supposed to be via a very specific series of head movements.
-One of the most common maneuvers that are used for the most common location and type of BPPV is called the Epley maneuver.
+2. Canalith Repositioning Maneuvers- The manoeuvres are helpful as they guide the crystals back to the chamber, where they are supposed to be via a very specific series of head movements.
+One of the most common manoeuvres that are used for the most common location and type of BPPV is called the Epley manoeuvre.

 3. Surgery- In this procedure, plugging of a part of the inner ear is done to prevent the small calcium crystals from moving in your ear canal.
 Surgery also carries some chances of complications, such as loss of hearing.

-Yes, there are homeopathic remedies that can be successfully given in the case of BPPV.
+Yes, there are homoeopathic remedies that can be successfully given in the case of BPPV.
 Some of the commonly indicated remedies are-

 • Belladonna